-Our foster program targets candidates with mood disorders, especially PTSD typically consistent with veterans of combat (see Psychology Today, Lafeber, and Today).
-These are mental scars that will never heal, but the right emotional support animal can smooth.
+ESAs are ideal for mood disorders, especially PTSD typically consistent with veterans of combat (see Psychology Today, Lafeber, and Today).
+Mental scars never heal, but the right ESA can smooth.

-Parrots are precisely the opposite of dogs in many ways and fragile.
+Parrots are the opposite of dogs in many ways and fragile.
 They are a lifelong commitment like a human partner.
-Many species are tool makers, with intelligence comparable to great apes like Chimpanzees.
+Many species are tool makers, with great ape intelligence.
 Like people, they are independent with complex social relationships.
 They choose and unchoose you.
 Getting into a scrap could void your parrot relationship or damage them permanently.

-Having a parrot with you is not only comforting, it is distracting you from potential triggers by providing a positive relationship.
+A parrot ESA comforts and distracts you from potential triggers by providing a positive relationship.
 Like any other partnership, they want to please you as much as you want to please them.
 Most will go out of their way to reserve their pooping for a special area.
 Many will readily potty on command given a safe range to do so in.

-Many parrots have been through a lot of human-caused trauma.
-Even without the dark history, some species like the cockatoos and macaws get overly bound to one person and consistency of handling.
-Changes can be devastating to them, which is what makes them so perfect for this job.
+Domestication is a trauma for parrots.
+Some get overly bound to one person and consistency of handling.
+Changes can be devastating to them, which makes them so perfect for this job.
 If you love your bird, the last thing you want is something to cause them to start plucking, mutilating, or escalating their existing nervous conditions.

-Only animals who are socially agreeable are allowed in the program.
+If your ESA is to go in public, then only an ESA who is socially agreeable can participate.
 You don't want to take an animal out into public as an emotional support animal who attacks people.
 A parrot will invite people and put smiles on most faces, which adds to reducing the potential triggers of a mood disorder.

-Our registry and printed ID card are free to those participating in the program.
+It is advisable to register and get a card (as low as $20 on Amazon).
 When asked if your parrot is a service animal, you answer only with the card to avoid legal problems.
 Many states are now citing and fining people who misstate emotional support as service animals.
 Many establishments are now using this as an excuse to literally chase you down and refuse service.

-The ADA and many state law makers still don't appreciate the importance of mental health or emotional support animals.
-Many grocery stores and offices of social security refuse emotional support animals while hospitals, doctors offices, nursing homes, most restaurants, etc. do.
-Our advice is to not patronize those places that refuse your emotional support animal.
+The ADA and many state law makers still don't appreciate the importance of mental health or ESAs.
+Many grocery stores and offices of social security refuse ESAs while hospitals, doctors offices, nursing homes, most restaurants, etc. do.
+Our advice is to not patronize those places that refuse your ESA.